 There were a few places alongside the stairs where we could stop and rest (if we made it there).
 Some (like me) just rested on the stairs.

 Eureka, we finally made it to the top!!
 By now, we were all very hot, so our layers were long gone.
 We checked out the whale bones next to the ranger’s office, and it was off on the nearly half a mile walk back to the car.

 There was just a hint of fog and mist, and the coast was gorgeous.

 The lot (nearly empty when we arrived) was now full, and cars were parking all the way down the road.
-Suggestion…get here early, and unlike some of the people who we witnessed navigating the stairs in flip-flops and other inane shoe choices, wear appropriate footwear or you might tumble down a few hundred stairs and have to be hauled out by a pulley (no kidding).
+The suggestion would be to get here early, and unlike some of the people who we witnessed navigating the stairs in flip-flops and other insane shoe choices, wear appropriate footwear, or you might tumble down a few hundred stairs and have to be hauled out by a pulley (no kidding).

 Point Reyes National Seashore 1 Bear Valley Road

 Point Reyes Station, CA 94956

 Lighthouse Hours: Friday – Monday 10:00 a.m. – 4:30 p.m.

 The stairs leading down to the Lighthouse, the exhibits in the lower Lighthouse chamber, and the Equipment Building is open (weather permitting): Fridays through Mondays from 10 a.m. to 4:30 p.m.